Can You Wear a Belly Wrap After a C-Section? A Doula's Honest Answer

 5. Tie knots off-center, never directly over the incision.

-7. Wear 4–8 hours a day in the early weeks, longer once cleared.
+7. Wear 4–8 hours a day in the early weeks, and longer once cleared.

 8. Take it off if anything pinches.
 Re-tie higher.

-No. Several customer questions on TikTok asked exactly this.
-Late binding has different benefits — less impact on bloat (which is mostly gone by then), more impact on posture, core re-engagement, and the "disconnected" body feeling so many moms describe.
+Several customer questions on TikTok asked exactly this.
+Late binding has different benefits.
+It has less impact on bloat (which is mostly gone by then), but more impact on posture, core re-engagement, and the "disconnected" body feeling so many moms describe.

 Frequently asked questions

-Choose a wrap built for C-section recovery soft organic cotton, one piece, no Velcro to fail.
+Choose a wrap built for C-section recovery: soft organic cotton, one piece, and no Velcro to fail.

 Related reading